triggermesh/docs/docs/sources/awscognitouserpool.md

 ![Bridge overview](../images/awscognitouserpool-source/bridge-form-target.png)

-A ready status on the main _Bridges_ page indicates that the event source is ready to receive notifications from the AWS Cognito User Pool.
+A ready status on the main _Bridges_ page indicates that the event source is ready to receive notifications from the Amazon Cognito User Pool.

 ![Bridge status](../images/awscognitouserpool-source/bridge-status.png)

 ## Event Types

-The AWS Cognito UserPool event source emits events of the following type:
+The Amazon Cognito User Pool event source emits events of the following type:

 - `com.amazon.cognito-idp.sync_trigger`